 One of the advantages to putting the chlorine tablets in the skimmer is that when the pump is running the water flows over them so it becomes chlorinated as some of the tablet dissolves.
 It is then pumped back into the pool and is distributed evenly throughout the pool.

-So “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer basket and perhaps the skimmer itself.
-However my pool is now almost 20 years old and the previous owner put the tablets in the skimmer and so have I but there have been no ill effects yet.
+You will see on swimming pool forums that “they” say, putting the tablets in the skimmer basket can lead to the eventual corrosion of the skimmer and other equipment.
+However my pool is now over 20 years old and the previous owner put the tablets in the skimmer, and so have I, yet there have been no ill effects yet.

-It is true that when the pool pump isn’t running that the tablets will continue to dissolve in the skimmer basket so this water will become quite concentrated with chlorine.
+It is true that when the pool pump isn’t running the tablets will continue to dissolve (slowly as the water isn’t flowing over them) in the skimmer basket so this water will become more concentrated with chlorine.
 As long as your pump runs every day that isn’t such a problem.
-As soon as the pump starts the “concentrated” water passes through the system in seconds so doesn’t have a chance to do any damage anyway.
+As soon as the pump starts the “concentrated” water passes through the system in seconds so doesn’t have a chance to do any damage along the way.

 What other methods can I use to add chlorine tablets?

 The main alternative to putting chlorine tablets in the skimmer basket is to use a floating chlorine dispenser.
 These allow you to put tablets in them and they float around on top of your pool slowly allowing the tablet to dissolve as they go.
 They normally have a method of restricting the amount of water which can enter the dispenser to slow or speed up how quickly the chlorine tablets dissolve.